xavier268/selescript/pages/langreference.md

 ## Built_in variables

 The langage provides builtins variables.
-They all start with a $ signi, and can be read and/or written.
+They all start with a $ sign, and can be read and/or written.

 The full documentation for the buitins variable is [here](../src/main/resources/rt/builtins.html).